 Your first visit to our office

 During your first visit to our office you will be asked to fill out a health history form.
-Dr. Forest or Dr. Truong will meet with you and discuss your health history.
+One of our doctors will meet with you and discuss your health history.

 Next, you will be given a series of tests which include a thorough chiropractic orthopedic and neurological examination, a complete set of x-rays and a thermographic scan of your neck on the Tytron infrared scanner.

 The Blair technique uses one of the most advanced x-ray studies of the neck in all of chiropractic or medicine.
-This series of x-rays allows Dr. Forest or Dr. Truong to analyze the joints of the neck in great detail.
+This series of x-rays allows our doctors to analyze the joints of the neck in great detail.
 Each adjustment is tailored wih the precise analysis gathered from these x-rays.

 The Tytron scanner is a state of the art heat sensing device that actually monitors changes in your autonomic nervous system.
 A preliminary reading is taken to establish your subluxation pattern.
 For subsequent spinal check ups after the first adjustment, the readings indicate whether your spine is getting better or worse.
 Future adjustments are made only when the original pattern returns, not according to symptoms.